kaiya-arilli15/kaiya-arilli/README.md

 # Running the Program
 1. Login into your nano
-2. Download the github and upload to nano
+2. Click on code and download as a .zip file, upload and unzip in nano under the jetson-inference/python/training/classification/data directory.
-3. cd into jetson-inference
+3. cd back to jetson-inference
 4. Run the docker using docker/run.sh
 5. cd into python/training/classification
 6. To run the code, type: imagenet --model=models/kitchen/resnet18.onnx --labels=data/kitchen/labels.txt --input-blob=input_0 --output-blob=output_0 /dev/video0